-Do you know your brand story?
-Are you actively telling it?
+Do you actively engage in brand storytelling?
 In an age where people have become increasingly resistant to interruption marketing, it may be the key to your survival.

 For many years, interruption marketing reigned supreme (aka traditional advertising, where a brand interrupts people to talk at them, as opposed to with them).
 But people are tired of that one-way conversation.
 (In fact, according to the 2019 Edelman Trust Barometer Special Report, 3 in 4 people actively avoid advertising.)
 It’s a dynamic that makes people feel like a faceless dollar bill targeted by a faceless corporation.